RobinHeathcote/Motivation/README.md

 ##User stories

-    1.As a user,
+      As a user,
       so I can get motivation,
       I want to be able to add a goal(basic)

-    2.As a user,
+      As a user,
       so I can track obstacles to achieving my goal,
       I want to be able to add obstacles to my goal(basic) 3.As a user,